-Early versions of dicamba were very volatile, vaporizing after application and being carried to adjacent plants or even fields miles away.
-Volatilization can be affected by the nozzles used for application, the boom height above the crop, temperature, humidity, and wind18.
-Though new formulations of dicamba and clearer instructions and training regarding how and when to apply dicamba have helped limit drift, some risk of drift persists17.
-Dicamba can also contaminate surface water, ground water, and soil, enabling spread to sensitive crops through root adsorption.
+Early versions of many herbicides, including dicamba, were also very volatile, vaporizing after application and being carried to adjacent plants or even fields miles away.
+Volatilization can be affected by the nozzles used for application, boom height, temperature, humidity, and wind18.
+Though new formulations of dicamba and other herbicides have clearer instructions and training requirements regarding how and when to apply them have helped reduce drift, some risk persists17.

 Small Molecule Detection with Aptamers

-Due to their small size, small molecules are typically detected in a competitive-binding assay.
-While plate-based assays are commonly used in laboratory settings, the lateral flow assay (LFA) is a simple, fast, cost-effective method that is ideal for non-laboratory environments.3 To demonstrate feasibility, Base Pair Biotechnologies developed a competitive-binding LFA.
-The prototype conjugate pad contains the dicamba aptamer conjugated to signal-generating gold nanoparticles and a control IgG-gold nanoparticle conjugate.
+Due to their small size, small molecules are typically detected in a competitive-binding assay in which the presence of the target molecule in a sample interferes with signal development at a test line.
+To demonstrate feasibility, Base Pair Biotechnologies developed a prototype competitive-binding, lateral flow assay as diagrammed below.
+The conjugate pad contains our dicamba aptamer conjugated to gold nanoparticles and a control gold nanoparticle conjugate of IgG.
 A dicamba-bovine serum albumin (BSA) conjugate is immobilized on the test line.
 The control line contains immobilized anti-IgG.
-In the prototype, a sample is added to the sample pad, then flows by capillary action through the conjugate pad, test line and control line, to the wick.
+When sample is added to the sample pad, it flows by capillary action through the conjugate pad, test line and control line, to the wick.

 If dicamba is not present in the sample, the aptamer-gold nanoparticle conjugate is free to bind to the dicamba-BSA conjugate immobilized on the test line.
 Strong signals are visible at both test and control lines.
 The signal at the control line confirms that the sample has flowed past both test and control lines.